 Ohio Valley University’s Business Office strives to communicate its policies clearly and concisely in order that students and families may be served in the best possible manner.
 Please find below the policies that directly affect student accounts.

 OVU offers an affordable enrollment payment option for students and their families.
-This is a convenient way to spread the cost of a student’s tuition, fees, room and board equally over five (5) months.
+This is a convenient way to spread the cost of a student’s tuition, fees, room and board equally over three (3) months.
 Students who are unable to pay in full will automatically be enrolled in the payment plan.
-Payments are due on the 16th of each month from July through November for each Fall Semester, and from December through April for each Spring Semester.
+Payments are due on the 1st of each month from September through November for each Fall Semester, and from February through April for each Spring Semester.
 There is a $50.00 Payment Plan Enrollment Fee per semester for this option.

 Acceptable forms of payment include cash, check and credit card.